 Wildlife: There is a resident lion pride of over 20 animals and several leopards also have their territories within the conservancy and are often sighted by guests from Porini Mara Camp on evening or early morning drives.
 Cheetahs are frequently seen and it is not rare to come across large numbers of giraffe as well as Cape buffalo and elephants.
 The wildebeest migration also passes through Ol Kinyei when herds from the eastern plains of Loita join the migration to the Mara Reserve.

 Activities: Morning, evening and night game drives.
 Escorted guide walks with the expert Masaai guides.
 Sundowners at scenic points within the conservancy.

-Getting there: Road, 207 kms from Nairobi (roughly 4 hours).
-Air: the conservancy has its own airstrip for private charter flights, or is 16 kms from the Siana airstrip by which is used for daily scheduled flights between the Mara and Nairobi.
+Getting there: Getting there: Road, 207 kms from Nairobi (roughly 4 hours).
+Air: the conservancy has its own airstrip which is used for daily scheduled flights between the Mara and Nairobi.

-Where to Stay: Ol Kinyei Conservancy is home to only one permanent camp, the Porini Mara Camp and Porini Cheetah Camp each of which has six tents accommodating a maximum of only 12 guests at any given time and two small seasonal mobile camps are also available during high season; Porini Bush Camp and Gamewatchers Adventure Camp.
+Where to Stay: Ol Kinyei Conservancy is home to only two small permanent camps, the Porini Mara Camp and Porini Cheetah Camp each of which has six tents accommodating between them a maximum total of only 24 guests at any given time and two small seasonal mobile camps are also available during high season; Porini Bush Camp and Gamewatchers Adventure Camp.

-This is a total of 23 tents in 18,300 acres which is a maximum of 1 tent per 808 acres and a lower tourism density than elsewhere in the Mara – making this not only an exclusive experience but one that respects the principles of eco-tourism.
+This is a total of 12 permanent tents in 18,300 acres which is a lower tourism density than elsewhere in the Mara – making this not only an exclusive experience but one that respects the principles of eco-tourism.